georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

 Introduction
 ************

-Magento 2.4 version almost has already in place filesystem abstraction needed to implement and integrate new filesystem for core or custom modules.
+Magento 2.4 version almost has already in place filesystem abstraction needed to implement and integrate new filesystem (including remote filesystems like Amazon Simple Storage Service - S3) for core or custom modules.

 For example:
     * storing CMS media files directly in a cloud object storage (like Amazon S3 or Azure Files) without touching server disk could be achieved with little effort :ref:`explained here <cms>`.
-    * all files that are served raw could easily served directly form there or through a built-in or third party CDN.
+    * all files that are served raw could easily be served directly form there or through a built-in or third party CDN.
     * products media files could also be stored in a cloud object storage, but in this case the resized images could be served through a reverse proxy server with fallback on Magento resize route.

 Storing media files involve some work when you decide to scale horizontally, but having all media files stored in a cloud object storage service could ease the deployment process.